“`xml

 Installing Beta Software

-Remember, beta software can be buggy.
+Keep in mind, beta software can be a bit glitchy.

 Using Beta Software Responsibly